optimizely/labs/labs/optimizely-data-cli/README.md

 2. Providing your AWS credentials directly.
 See the [AWS user guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for instructions.

-You can use the `oevents auth` command to acquire temporary AWS credentials:
+**Note:** If you have an Optimizely Personal Access Token, you can use the `oevents auth` command to acquire temporary AWS credentials that may be used directly with the AWS CLI or client libraries in your ETL pipeline:

 ```sh
   $ oevents auth --token <optimizely personal access token>